viktorfilyk4/ecommerce-tech-store/README.md

-Node.js version used when building this app - 18.19.0
+Node.js version used when building this app - 18.x

-NPM version used when building this app - 10.2.3

 ---